DancesWithDingo/ViewModelToolkit/README.md

 App.Current.MainPage.Navigation.PushAsync(pg);
 ```

-Or you can simply use `NavigateToPage()`, which does all of that under the covers:
+Or you can simply use `NavigateToPage()` which does all of that under the hood:

 ```cs
 CoreNavigation.NavigateToPage<SimplePage, SimplePageViewModel>();
 ```

-Both methods work, but the latter is more consise and will better allow for dependency injection in more complex scenarios.
+Both methods get the job done, but the latter is more consise and will be more flexible for use of dependency injection in more complex scenarios.
 See [**Dependency Injection**](#dependency-injection) later in this document.

 To stay in compliance with the MVVM design pattern, best practices would mandate that navigation methods such as the above be placed in a static navigation service class.
 Under MVVM, the ViewModel should not know anything about the View class, so we would do something like the following: